dotnet/runtime/docs/design/coreclr/jit/lsra-detail.md

     instructions, as some nodes (e.g. constants) may not require a register, and other nodes (e.g. those representing addressing modes) may become part of the parent instruction at code generation time.
+    Other nodes may cause multiple instructions to be generated.

 It is the job of the `Lowering` phase to transform the IR such that: